OneLiteFeatherNET/Microtus/CONTRIBUTING.md

 1. Make your changes at HEAD;
 2. Navigation to `patched-minestom` directory in the terminal
-2. Type `git add .` or `git add <file>` to add the changes to the staging area
+3. Type `git add .` or `git add <file>` to add the changes to the staging area
-3. A commit message is not required for this because it is only  a temporary commit
+4. A commit message is not required for this because it is only  a temporary commit
-4. Type `git commit -a --fixuop <commitHash>`
+5. Type `git commit -a --fixup <commitHash>`
    - Replace `<commitHash>` with the hash of the commit you want to modify
    - You can find the required hash when you type `git log` into your terminal
-5. Rebease with the autosquash option:
+6. Rebase with the autosquash option:
    - `git rebase -i --autosquash <base>`
-6. Go back to the root project folder
+7. Go back to the root project folder
-7. Type `./gradlew rebuildPatches` to rebuild the patches
+8. Type `./gradlew rebuildPatches` to rebuild the patches
-8. After the task was successful, you see that the patch was modified and contains now your changes
+9. After the task was successful, you see that the patch was modified and contains now your changes